Arsenal W.F.C.: 2009–present: Post-Akers and the WSL

 Following the resignation of Montemurro, the club appointed Jonas Eidevall as head coach of Arsenal.
 On 24 September 2022, the North London derby at the Emirates Stadium recorded an attendance figure of 47,367, the highest ever for a WSL match.
 Arsenal won the match 4–0.
 On 5 March 2023, Arsenal defeated Chelsea 3–1 in the Women's League Cup final to win their first trophy since 2019.
 Arsenal repeated the feat the following year, defeating Chelsea 1–0 after extra time to win their ninth Women's League Cup title.

 In the 2023–24 season, the WSL record attendance was broken three times at the Emirates; against Liverpool in September with 54,115, Chelsea in December with 59,042, followed by Manchester United in February with 60,160.
 In March, the Emirates again sold out for the North London derby against Tottenham Hotspur with 60,050 in attendance, becoming the second biggest crowd in WSL history.

 On 15 October 2024, during the 2024-25 season, Jonas Eidevall resigned as manager of Arsenal following a string of poor results and fan scrutiny.
 On the same day, it was announced that the ex-Dutch national player Renée Slegers was promoted from assistant coach to interim head coach of the first team.
 On 17 January 2025, Slegers was announced as the permanent head coach until the end of the 2025/26 season.
-On 27 April 2025, Arsenal qualified for their first UEFA Women's Champions League final in 18 years, after beating Lyon 5-3 on aggregate.
+On 27 April 2025, Arsenal qualified for their first UEFA Women's Champions League final in 18 years, after beating Lyon 5–3 on aggregate.
 In the final on 24 May, Arsenal defeated Barcelona 1–0 to win their second Champions League title.

 On 7 August 2025, following their Champions League win, 7 of Arsenal's players were announced as nominees for the 2025 Ballon d'Or Féminin: Mariona Caldentey, Steph Catley, Emily Fox, Chloe Kelly, Frida Maanum, Alessia Russo, and Leah Williamson.

 Alongside these nominations, Head Coach Renée Slegers was announced as a nominee for the Ballon d'Or Coach of the Year award, Academy graduate Michelle Agyemang was announced as a nominee for the Women's Kopa Trophy, goalkeeper Daphne van Domselaar was nominated for the Yashin Trophy and Arsenal were nominated for Best Club of the Year.

+On 1 February 2026, Arsenal won the inaugural FIFA Women's Champions Cup against Corinthians, in a 3–2 win.